theramiyer/blog/_posts/2020/2020-06-24-prevent-covid-19.md

 Masks are compulsory.
 I know it feels uncomfortable to breathe.
 But this is merely a phase; you do get used to it.
 These days I don't even feel its presence.
 The points of entry into your body, for the virus are in your face---your eyes, nose and mouth.

 Can you cover your face with a shield instead?
 Not without a mask; wearing the face shield without the mask leaves too much open.
-Although, a mask _and_ the shield becomes an overkill.
+Although, a mask _and_ a shield become an overkill.

 Can a normal mask made from a t-shirt protect you?

 The way masks work is by preventing the droplets from directly landing on your face.
 They create a barrier.
 Make a mask with two or three layers of fabric for better protection.
-A mask made from an old t-shirt is cheap, reusable, and so, environment-friendly.
+A mask made from an old t-shirt is cheap, reusable, and environment-friendly.
 Even though the empty space in the fabric is bigger than the virus itself, the idea is to trap the droplets that are carrying the virus.

 This means that the outer side of the mask may have millions of viruses, which is why we say, _never touch the exposed part of your mask_.